The E-ACT Burnham Park Academy: History

 The Academy was opened in April 2012, following the closure of Burnham Upper School, which was deemed to require Special Measures in March 2011.
 The Academy is sponsored by National Educational Charity, E-ACT.
 In April 2014, the Academy was re-inspected as a new establishment, with Ofsted stating that the school 'Requires Improvement'.
 In December 2015 the school featured in local news for not testing pupils with dyslexia.

 Burnham Park was inspected by Ofsted again in July 2016, and overall graded 'Inadequate', leading to the school being placed in special measures.
 The report states that special needs pupils and disadvantaged pupils did not make good progress.
+The Headteacher of the school, Russell Denial left the school and was due to be replaced by the Principal Director of The Crest Boys E-ACT Academy in Neasden, Elroy Cahill.
+However shortly after announcing the appointment, E-ACT shared with staff and families that Mr Cahill would instead become the Headteacher at another E-ACT school and appointed Mr James Whelan as Headteacher, who joined from his role as Deputy Headteacher at Oldham Academy North, an E-ACT school near Manchester.
+Mr Whelan took up post as Headteacher in September 2016.
 The school was inspected again in March 2017, December 2017 and June 2018.
 The reports stated progress was being made towards coming out of special measures, but special needs pupils were not making strong progress and the recommendations of the external pupil premium report were still not being fully implemented.
 The school is however working towards resolving these issues as of the most recent inspection. the report in June 2018 states 5 teachers have left and the school is finding it difficult to recruit replacement teachers.
 In March 2019 the school was inspected again and found to be inadequate again.
 On the first day of the inspection 15 of the 20 teachers were sick or absent.
 The Secretary of State for education has now agreed for Burnham Park to close.

 Since the 2014 -2015 academic year, the school received extra pupil premium funding to support teaching of English, Maths and Science to narrow the attainment gap.
 This funding was less successful in Science.
 In 2017 Ofsted requested external review of the effectiveness of pupil premium usage.

 Pupil numbers were low.
 In 2015 80 pupils applied to join the school, with this figure dropping to 55 in 2016, 21 in 2017 and increasing to 30 in 2018.
 Pupil numbers fell to 224 as of February 2019 and the school consulted about possible closure.
 When the school closed in August 2019 pupils were offered places at Bourne End Academy with coaches provided from Burnham.